 - Lastly, add the raw spinach and tomatoes.

-- Once the spinach wilts and the tomatoes are heated through, remove from the heat.
+- Once the spinach wilts and the tomatoes are heated, remove them from the heat.

-- I served with sliced avocado (optional), salsa, or Sriracha.
+- I served it with sliced avocado (optional), salsa, or Sriracha.

 Notes